 The SLA competition runs over a two-year period.
 In the first year, the competition begins with the launch of a theme.
 The theme guides designers in their creations as they interpret and express their understanding of the theme and how it can be applied in the design.

-The SLA team then holds theme presentations to potential designers to explain the competition guidelines and what is expected of them.
+The SLA team then holds theme presentations to potential designers to explain the competition guidelines and expand on expectations.
+Previous themes have included:

 Once the presentations are complete, a design workshop is arranged where designers are introduced to the processes of the competition which include presentations by various speakers on the following topics: